.k8s Loading last commit info...

 kubectl logs -n cert-manager -l app=cm-webhook-cloudns -f

-When cert-manager processes a DNS01 challenge you will see it call the webhook (POST /apis/acme.mamluk.net/v1alpha1/cloudns) with action present, then later with action cleanup.
+When cert-manager processes a DNS01 challenge you will see it call the appropriate webhook endpoint:

 Troubleshooting